The Giant Spider Invasion: Production

 Originally conceived as an idea from Richard Huff, he and actor Robert Easton, a friend of Rebane, were tasked to write the script.
 By the time filming began, creative differences led to a script not being made and only pages of dialogue had been written.
 To motivate Easton, who was told to write 10 to 15 pages a day, Rebane locked him in a cabin and told him to finish the daily task or he would not be fed.
 The cast of the film consisted of Hollywood veterans.
 It was tentatively titled The Great Spider Invasion.

 The Giant Spider Invasion was shot in Gleason, Tomahawk and Merrill, Wisconsin in six weeks with a budget of $300,000.
 The University of Wisconsin–Stevens Point was also used for filming.
 Former mayor of Madison, Wisconsin and future Wisconsin Circuit Court Judge William Dyke was an uncredited executive producer, helping to fund and find a distributor for the film.
 Special effects artist Bob Millay was hired to design the spiders for the film.
 Jack Willoughby was the cinematographer.
 Rebane's wife Barbara worked as the script girl.
-Tarantulas were used in portions of the film, sent from Arizona through trucking by the special effects crew.
+Tarantulas were used in portions of the film to portray the spider hatchlings, sent from Arizona through trucking by the special effects crew.

 While attempting to film a scene where the spider explodes, the effects team covered the prop with gunpowder and had a crew member attempt to ignite it with matches.
 Despite using the entire matchbox, the spider did not explode and Rebane decided to stop filming.
 Immediately after they stopped, the spider exploded, causing two crew members to get their hair singed and be taken to the hospital to be treated for severe burns.

 Release

 The Giant Spider Invasion was distributed by Group 1 International Distribution Organization.
 The movie was released in theaters in 1975.
 In an interview with Fangoria in 1996, Bill Rebane claimed the movie grossed $15 million.
 Turner Classic Movies claimed the movie made a $22 million return.
-In the United States and Canada, video rentals of the movie in 1976 grossed to $2,347,000.
+In the United States and Canada, rentals of the movie in 1976 grossed to $2,347,000.
 On television, it was featured on The CBS Late Movie.
 The Giant Spider Invasion was released on DVD by multiple video companies, including Retromedia in 2002 and a director's cut on May 5, 2009 by MVD Visual.
 It was released on Blu-ray on June 15, 2015 by VCI Entertainment.